projectcapsule/capsule/docs/operator/monitoring.md

 ##### Description

-This section provides information about "actions" in queue, particularly:
+This section provides information about "actions" in the queue, particularly:
 - Workqueue latency: time to complete a series of actions in the queue ;
 - Workqueue rate: number of actions per unit time ;
 - Workqueue depth: number of pending actions waiting in the queue.